 Rebecca Smith is a mixed-methods researcher and designer, working at the intersection of technology, social justice, and urbanism.
 She is currently a PhD candidate at Taubman College, where her dissertation, “Technologies of Legibility: Surveillance and the Politics of Visualization,” analyzes the the production of beliefs and narratives surrounding technologies of police surveillance in Detroit.

 Kathy Velikov is Professor and Associate Dean for Research and Creative Practice at the University of Michigan Taubman College of Architecture and Urban Planning.
 She is a licensed Architect, founding partner of the research-based practice rvtr, and the Vice President of ACADIA (Association for Computer Aided Design in Architecture).

-Peter von Bülow is an engineer and architecture and has worked in Germany and the United States.
+Peter von Bülow is an engineer and architect and has worked in Germany and the United States.
 He spent a year at the University of Stuttgart’s Institute for Lightweight Studies under Frei Otto, and later completed a doctorate there under Werner Sobek.
 His area of research focuses on the use of evolutionary computation for exploration and optimization of structural systems.